readthedocs/readthedocs.org/docs/development/design/privacy-levels.rst

 - Private versions:
   Users under the organization can see links to the dashboard.
+  Not changes required.
 - Protected versions:
   Users under the organization can see links to the dashboard.
+  We can do a data migration of those versions to the new ``hidden`` setting and make them private.
 - Public versions:
   All users can see links to the dashboard.
   Probably they have an open source project, but they still want to manage access using the same teams of the organization.
+  Not changes are required.

+A breaking change here is:
+users outside the organization would not be able to see the dashboard of the project.